codeflorist/quakespasm/README.md

 If your are looking for a much more feature rich VR experience, check out [Quake VR](https://github.com/vittorioromeo/quakevr) (see section below on differences between both projects).

-Here are the changes to the last iterations of Quakespasm-OpenVR by [vittorioromero](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip) and [Fishbiter](https://github.com/Fishbiter/Quakespasm-OpenVR):
+Here are the changes to the last iterations of QuakeSpasm-OpenVR by [vittorioromero](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip) and [Fishbiter](https://github.com/Fishbiter/Quakespasm-OpenVR):

 - Update to most current [QuakeSpasm](https://github.com/sezero/quakespasm) (v0.96.1)
 - 64bit build
 - Added head-based movment (in addition to controller-based movement)